jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 SDG process.md

 # Synthetic Data Generation Process

-Synthetic Sata Generation (SDG) is a little bit like following a recipie!
+Synthetic Sata Generation (SDG) is a little bit like following a recipe!

 We have:
 - A Student model - who learns about the new data (typically a smaller model)
 - A Teacher Model - which is preferably a big model to create the synthetic data
 - A Critique Model - to evaluate the newly synthetically generated data

-- we need our *'recipie files'* qna.yaml, *.md, and attribution.txt
+- we need our *'recipe files'* qna.yaml, *.md, and attribution.txt

 ---